prof18/marcogomiero.com/content/posts/drafts/my-2cents-cross-platform.md

 Out in the wild there are plenty of differerent cross-platform solutions.
 However, in this post I will focus only on the most used (that are also the one that provide an experience as much close as the native one) and the most promising.

+TODO: redo the picture!!
+Just cordova is the city!!!!

 {{< figure src="/img/2cents-cross/google-trend-cross.png" alt="image" caption="Google Trends for the past 12 months. *Last update May 2020*" >}}

 First of all, I've excluded all the solutions that uses web technologies to render the app in a WebView (like [Cordova](https://cordova.apache.org/) or [Ionic](https://ionicframework.com/)) because they don't have adequate performances.